bsdpozzo/ASSESSING-BASIS-RISK-IN-MARGIN-INSURANCE-FOR-BEEF-CATTLE-FARMING-IN-BRAZIL/README.md

 **ASSESSING BASIS RISK IN MARGIN INSURANCE FOR BEEF CATTLE FARMING IN BRAZIL**

-## Author
-Beatriz Salandin Dal Pozzo

 ## Overview
-This repository aims to ensure transparency and reproducibility of the analyses conducted in the study, which evaluates basis risk in margin insurance for beef cattle farming in Brazil.
-The analysis relies on spot and futures price data, deflated series, and stochastic simulations at both federal and state levels.
+This repository aims to ensure transparency and reproducibility of the analyses conducted in the study, which evaluates basis risk in gross margin insurance for beef cattle farming in Brazil.
+The analysis relies on publicly available spot and futures price data, deflated series, and stochastic simulations conducted at both federal and state levels.

 ## Repository Structure

 - `data/`
-  Contains the datasets used in the analysis:
+  Contains only publicly available datasets, which are disclosed in this repository because they are obtained from open-access sources:
-  - `data_prices.xlsx`: Spot market price data from CEPEA, used to represent physical cattle and corn prices, futures price data for live cattle and corn obtained from the Brazilian stock exchange (B3), collected via Investing.com, and Federal-level feeder cattle price data obtained from Agrolink.
+  - `data_prices.xlsx`: includes (i) futures price data for live cattle and corn obtained from the Brazilian stock exchange (B3) and collected via Investing.com; and (ii) federal-level feeder cattle price data obtained from Agrolink.
+Spot market price data from CEPEA are not redistributed due to data-use restrictions and are therefore not included in this repository.
+These data can be requested directly from CEPEA by interested researchers.
   - `IGP-DI_en.xlsx`: IGP-DI price index used to deflate all nominal price series.

 - `scripts/`